To see the colophon click here.

 This online publication is about making public what has been done and where is at the moment the research project Archiving Artistic Anxieties.
 As a website, the publication can host the future thinking and events of the same research project.

 The parts developed in the collaboration are the structure for working.
 The writing process is, in a way, outsourced to Sina, Pia, Tina and Goda.

 From the discussion with Tina, about what makes an essay an essay, we decided to write a research paper From Archiving as Artistic Practice towards Otherwise Exhibiting: the essay archivingartisticanxieties.me, which presents the concepts of the research in relation to this online publication.

 Pia contributed to the essay with parts of her performance scripts, she improved the language and proposed a layout.
 You can read this version here.

 The design and the structure of the website is done by Sina and represents his response to the propositions of the essay.
 All the elements of the essay: the text, the documentation of events, the hyperlinks and the comments take place together on the screen.
 The ‘anxiety egg’ – can be dragged, allowing the reader to decide where she wants to focus on.
 A click on this egg, gives an option to

-– to generate a pdf, that is a paper version of navigation though the website and reading of the essay.
+– to generate a pdf, which is a paper version of navigation through the website and reading of the essay.